Aurametrix/Alg/ML/AI.md

 + [Taming LLMs](https://www.souzatharsis.com/tamingLLMs/markdown/toc.html)
 + [Running LLMs locally](https://abishekmuthian.com/how-i-run-llms-locally/)

-### A16z Apps
+### A16z Apps & categorization

+##### General assistance
-"General assistance","Perplexity","AI-powered search engine and research assistant" "General assistance","Claude (Anthropic)","General chatbot, great for projects and sharing work" "General assistance","ChatGPT","You know this one, but check out Advanced Voice Mode to talk to AI"
++ Perplexity	AI-powered search engine and research assistant
++ Claude (Anthropic)	General chatbot, great for projects and sharing work
++ ChatGPT	You know this one, but check out Advanced Voice Mode to talk to AI

-"Get work done","Granola","AI notetaker that listens to your meetings and formats the transcript into notes" "Get work done","Voice Flow","AI voice dictation that turns your speech into text in any app" "Get work done","Gamma","Make decks, docs, and websites to present your ideas with AI" "Get work done","Adobe","Summarize and chat with PDFs" "Get work done","Cubby","AI workspace built for collaborative research" "Get work done","Cora","AI email assistant that organizes your inbox and automates responses" "Get work done","Lindy","Build AI agents to automate your workflows"

-"Build an audience","Delphi","AI text, voice, and video clones to chat with your audience" "Build an audience","HeyGen","AI avatars to scale your content production or translate your videos" "Build an audience","Argi","AI avatars for social media videos" "Build an audience","Overlap.Opus","Turn your long-form videos into short viral clips with AI" "Build an audience","Persona","AI agent builder for creators" "Build an audience","Captions","AI avatars and video editing (e.g. auto-captions, correct eye contact)"
+##### Get Work Done
++ Granola	AI notetaker that listens to your meetings and formats the transcript into notes
++ Voice Flow	AI voice dictation that turns your speech into text in any app
++ Gamma	Make decks, docs, and websites to present your ideas with AI
++ Adobe	Summarize and chat with PDFs
++ Cubby	AI workspace built for collaborative research
++ Cora	AI email assistant that organizes your inbox and automates responses
++ Lindy	Build AI agents to automate your workflows

+######  Build an audience
++ Delphi	AI text, voice, and video clones to chat with your audience
++ HeyGen	AI avatars to scale your content production or translate your videos
++ Argi	AI avatars for social media videos
++ Overlap.Opus	Turn your long-form videos into short viral clips with AI
++ Persona	AI agent builder for creators
++ Captions	AI avatars and video editing (e.g. auto-captions, correct eye contact)

+###### Build a product
-"Build a product","Cursor","AI code editor that knows your codebase" "Build a product","Replit","AI agents to make apps and sites from natural language" "Build a product","Anychat","Use any AI model in one place" "Build a product","Codeium","AI-powered autocomplete for your code"
++ Cursor	AI code editor that knows your codebase
++ Replit	AI agents to make apps and sites from natural language

-"Get creative","ElevenLabs","Realistic AI voices"
++ Anychat	Use any AI model in one place
++ Codeium	AI-powered autocomplete for your code

+### Get creative
++ ElevenLabs	Realistic AI voices
-"Get creative","Suno, Udio","Create songs / music from text prompts"
++ Suno, Udio	Create songs / music from text prompts
-"Get creative","Midjourney, Ideogram, Playground","AI image generation"
++ Midjourney, Ideogram, Playground	AI image generation
-"Get creative","Runway, Kling, Viegie","AI video generation"
++ Runway, Kling, Viegie	AI video generation
-"Get creative","Krea","AI creative canvas to make and enhance images and video" "Get creative","Photoroom","AI image editor, great for product photos and visuals"
++ Krea	AI creative canvas to make and enhance images and video

-"Learn or grow","Eosebud","Interactive journal that uses AI to surface insights" "Learn or grow","Good Inside","Parenting co-pilot with personalized support" "Learn or grow","Ada Health","Get an AI-powered assessment of medical symptoms" "Learn or grow","Ash","Personalized AI counselor / coach" "Learn or grow","NotebookLM","Turn any document into an AI podcast" "Learn or grow","Particle","AI news app that combines multiple articles into summarized stories"
++ Photoroom	AI image editor, great for product photos and visuals

+###### Learn or grow
++ Eosebud	Interactive journal that uses AI to surface insights
++ Good Inside	Parenting co-pilot with personalized support
++ Ada Health	Get an AI-powered assessment of medical symptoms
++ Ash	Personalized AI counselor / coach
++ NotebookLM	Turn any document into an AI podcast
++ Particle	AI news app that combines multiple articles into summarized stories

+###### Have fun
-"Have fun","Remix","Social app for creating and sharing AI images and video" "Have fun","Meta Imagine","Make AI images of yourself, family, and friends in Meta apps" "Have fun","Grok","Chatbot from xAI (use it here!)"
++ Remix	Social app for creating and sharing AI images and video
++ Meta Imagine	Make AI images of yourself, family, and friends in Meta apps
++ Grok	Chatbot from xAI (use it here!)
-"Have fun","Curio","Toys for kids to talk to, powered by AI voices"
++ Curio	Toys for kids to talk to, powered by AI voices

 ### LLAMA